loiwai/cleanCode/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
-By contributing to this project, you agree to license your contributions under the same license.
+This project is not licensed.

 ## Community